PyRigi/PyRigi/doc/userguide/tutorials/motion.md

 motion.animate(duration=10)
 ```

-Currently, only nontrivial motions can be computed in this way.
+Only nontrivial motions can be computed in this way, so you don't need to worry about approximating a
+trivial motion here.

 Typically, only the origin is fixed during the animation sequence.
 If a (directed) edge is
 provided in the method {meth}`~.Motion.animate` via the keyword `fixed_edge`, then it is possible to